datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Section 15.6  Claims of Members  TC "Section 15.6  Claims of Members"
 \\f C \\l "2" .
-The Members and Assignees shall look solely to the Company’s assets for the return of their Capital Contributions, and if the assets of the Company remaining after payment of or due provision for all debts, liabilities and obligations of the Company are insufficient to return such Capital Contributions, the Members and
+The Members and Assignees shall look solely to the Company's assets for the return of their Capital Contributions, and if the assets of the Company remaining after payment of or due provision for all debts, liabilities and obligations of the Company are insufficient to return such Capital Contributions, the Members and